david-crespo/unfollowers/README.md

 serverless logs -f checkUnfollowers
 ```

+Add `--startTime 3d` to get more than the most recent run.

 Note that this command will error out until the function runs for the first time, which takes 10 minutes since it's on a 10 minute cron schedule.
 If there are errors connecting to Twitter, S3, or IFTTT, they will show up in the logs.
 When it's working it should look like this:

 ```